Save your time, money, and sanity! Use this practical guide to grocery shopping at COSTCO, everybody’s favorite warehouse store!

-Ok, I am finished shouting – but those rules are important in order to preserve your sanity and bank account!
-On to the actual shopping:
+Ok, I realize I’m pushing kinda hard – but these rules are important in order to preserve your sanity and bank account!

 The bacon is not organic, but it is a nice, thickly sliced, and flavorful bacon.
 I like bacon, and I especially like Costco’s bacon.

-I separate the packages when I get home and then freeze them all lying flat.
-They are easier to store that way, and much easier to grab a single package when you are ready to defrost and cook.
+I separate the meat packages when I get home and then freeze them all lying flat.
+They are easier to store that way, and much easier to grab a single package when you are ready to defrost and cook them.

 The tomatoes came in a box of a dozen; we will have no trouble finishing them.
 They are organic and vine-ripened.

-Pantry items include good-quality organic pastas, Dave’s Bread (also organic), Coconut Clusters (my junk food fix), mixed nuts for my husband, and Kirkland’s Maple Syrup.
+Pantry items include good-quality organic pasta, Dave’s Bread (also organic), Coconut Clusters (my junk food fix), mixed nuts for my husband, and Kirkland’s Maple Syrup.

 I also stocked up on canned tuna, because we are in earthquake country here and I always like to have an inventory of non-perishables, especially proteins.

 Kirkland’s brand extends to alcohol.
-Today I grabbed a Prosecco, but they do make several reds and whites, and I’ve tried most.
+Today I grabbed a Prosecco, but they do make several red and white wines, and I’ve tried most of them.
 They are very good!

-As soon as I got home, I whipped up a fresh smoothie using the Daybreak Blend to drink while I put the groceries away.
+As soon as I get home for a COSTCO trip, I whip up a fresh smoothie using the Daybreak Blend to drink while I put the groceries away.

 Can I just say how much I love my Nutribullet?
 I think I use it more than any other small kitchen appliance.
 If you don’t have one – I highly recommend it!
-My smoothies blend so much more smoothly than those I made in my old blender.
+My smoothies blend so much better than those I made in my blender.